shreevatsa/site/_posts/2018-04-04-always-be-writing.md

 * A timer for the current interval would be nice.
 (Idea from Toggl)
 * Should work from a mobile device.
 A mobile-friendly web UI is probably enough.

-With all that in mind, we can come up with the following
+With all that in mind, we can come up with the following design.

 ### Design